WELCOME

 CHICKENPOX (VARICELLA) VACCINE

-The chickenpox vaccine is usually given between the ages of 12 and 18 months, but it can be given to older children if they have not had the vaccine or the disease yet.
-Children age 13 or older should get 2 doses at least 4 weeks apart.
+The chickenpox vaccine is usually given at 12 months of age, but it can be given to older children if they have not had the vaccine or the disease yet.
+Booster doses are given in the USA at age 4 years, but I recommend between 15-18 months in France, since French children are not vaccinated--full protection also protects in adult years against shingles.

 HEPATITIS A VACCINE

-This vaccine is now universally recommended in the USA as of 2007.
 In France it is recommended for high-risk patients, including people traveling to developing countries.
 Hepatitis A is a common illness in the developing world, which one can catch from contaminated water or food.
 It consists of two shots given at least 6 months apart.
 It can be given after 12 months of age, but to minimize the number of shots at any one visit, Dr. Lovejoy usually gives it at 18 and 24 months.
 It can also be combined with the Hepatitis B vaccine (just one needle stick).

 MENINGOCOCCAL VACCINE